Building Research Establishment: History

 Since the Grenfell Tower fire in June 2017, BRE has been criticised for holding poor fire safety standards, all the while via reviewing cases like that of Grenfell.
 The final (phase 2) report of the Grenfell Tower Inquiry, published in September 2024, was critical of BRE suggesting its once recognised international status as a leader in fire safety had been compromised, talking of a "desire to put BRE's status in the industry and commercial position ahead of considerations of public safety."
 Members of the House of Lords called for BRE to be stripped of its responsibility to certify modern methods of construction, following the Grenfell Inquiry criticism.
 BRE defended its role, rejected claims it was not impartial and insisting its testing approach was robust.

+In 2021, BRE was appointed by the UK Government to lead a consortium to develop the Home Energy Model (HEM), a new approach for assessing the energy performance of new homes and for demonstrating compliance with energy efficiency and carbon-reduction requirements under the Future Homes Standard.
+HEM is also expected to underpin future Energy Performance Certificates and related policies.
+In 2025, BRE was re-appointed to continue its development.

+BRE collaborated with a group of professional bodies and industry organisations to develop the UK Net Zero Carbon Buildings Standard, launched in 2024.
+The standard provides a common definition and methodology for assessing the carbon performance of buildings.

+BRE has contributed to the technical development and delivery of the English Housing Survey (and its predecessor, the English House Condition Survey) since the 1970s.
+The survey collects data on housing conditions, energy efficiency and household circumstances in England.
+BRE has also used survey data to produce analyses of housing condition, associated health impacts and estimated costs to the National Health Service, which are used by policymakers, researchers and industry.